johnwesleyquintero/wesai-np/README.md

 - **PWA Ready:** Installable as a Progressive Web App with offline caching of core assets for faster load times and a native-like experience.

 ### AI-Powered by Google Gemini
-- **Multi-Mode AI Assistant:** A versatile AI assistant with four distinct modes for different tasks:
+- **Unified WesCore Co-pilot:** A single, intelligent interface that adapts its behavior based on your intent.
+The Co-pilot utilizes **Function Calling** to interact directly with your workspace—creating, finding, updating, and organizing notes autonomously.
+It dynamically adopts specialized operational modes:
-    - **Knowledge Assistant:** Engage in a conversation with your notes.
-Ask complex questions and receive synthesized answers with direct links to the source notes.
-It can automatically find relevant notes via semantic search, or you can manually select a specific set of notes to use as its knowledge base for precision control.
+    - **The Strategist:** Provides high-level insights, synthesis, and planning advice using your notes as context.
-    - **Service Responder:** Transform your notes into an operational playbook.
-Paste a customer inquiry, and the AI will use your knowledge base (either automatically found or manually selected) to draft a professional, compliant response.
+    - **The Service Responder:** Drafts professional, policy-compliant responses to customer inquiries by referencing your internal knowledge base.
-    - **Amazon Copywriter:** Generates compelling, SEO-optimized Amazon product listing copy based on product info and research notes.
+    - **The E-commerce Expert:** Generates SEO-optimized product listings and marketing copy tailored for platforms like Amazon.
-    - **WesCore Co-pilot (with Tools):** Your operational co-pilot.
-This assistant uses **Function Calling** to understand natural language commands and interact with your workspace.
-It can create, find, read, update, delete, and organize notes; manage templates; and even perform bulk find-and-replace operations across your entire workspace.
+    - **The Systems Architect:** Identifies structural improvements, suggesting templates or consolidations for your content.
-- **Proactive Related Notes (AI Co-Pilot):** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections without breaking your flow.
+- **Proactive Related Notes:** As you write, the AI analyzes your content in real-time to proactively surface semantically related notes from your knowledge base, helping you discover hidden connections without breaking your flow.
 - **Knowledge Graph Visualization:** A dynamic, interactive force-directed graph that visually represents the connections between your notes.
-Preview notes on hover, zoom and pan, and even create new links by holding `Alt` and dragging between nodes.
+Preview notes on hover, zoom and pan, and create new links instantly by holding `Alt` and dragging between nodes.
 - **Self-Improving Intelligence & Analytics:**
-    - **Direct AI Feedback Loop:** Users can give thumbs up/down feedback on chat responses.
-A downvote prompts for specific reasons (e.g., 'Incorrect', 'Not Helpful'), providing granular data to fine-tune AI performance beyond just CTR.
+    - **Direct AI Feedback Loop:** Users can give thumbs up/down feedback on chat responses with specific reasons (e.g., 'Incorrect', 'Not Helpful'), allowing you to fine-tune the system.
-    - **CTR Analytics:** A foundational feedback loop makes the AI smarter.
-The system logs every suggestion "impression" and user "click," providing a dashboard to measure relevance and continuously refine the AI's performance.
+    - **CTR Analytics Dashboard:** Tracks the relevance of AI suggestions by monitoring impressions and clicks, providing a clear view of how effectively the AI is surfacing useful content.
-    - **Trend Analysis Dashboard:** Visualize conceptual clusters, "hot topics," and the most frequent connections between your ideas, giving you a strategic overview of your knowledge base.
+    - **Trend Analysis Dashboard:** Visualizes conceptual clusters, "hot topics," and frequent connections within your knowledge base to reveal emerging themes.
-    - **AI-Powered Consolidation:** From the Trend Analysis dashboard, generate an AI-powered consolidated note from any frequently linked pair of notes, helping you synthesize ideas and reduce redundancy.
+    - **AI-Powered Consolidation:** Generate comprehensive, synthesized notes from frequently linked pairs directly from the Trend Analysis dashboard.
 - **Semantic Search:** Go beyond keyword matching to find notes based on their conceptual meaning.
 - **Inline AI Assistant:** Select any text to fix spelling, adjust tone (professional, casual), expand or shorten content, and simplify language.
 - **Paragraph-Level AI Actions:** A contextual AI menu appears in the editor's margin, allowing you to run actions like 'fix grammar' on individual paragraphs without needing to select any text.